ltsp does not come with a built in Spice (client) script. So, I created one.

 I use the menu screen script on VT_07 so that it gives me the option of what desktop to log into.
 My lts.conf looks like this: (lts.conf default location is: /var/lib/tftpboot/ltsp/i386/ or /amd64/ you may have to create it)

-[default] SCREEN_07 = menu #RDP windows Remote Desktop RDP_SERVER = "/v:192.168.56.25" RDP_OPTIONS = "/u:client /p:password /sound /microphone /multimedia /rfx /cert-ignore /drives /f" VNC_SERVER = 192.168.56.5 VNC_OPTIONS = "-fullscreen -autopass" VNC_PASSWORD = "password" SPICE_SERVER = "192.168.56.1" SPICE_OPTIONS = "--kiosk-quit=on-disconnect --kiosk" MENU_ITEM_01="Ubuntu 16.04 LTSP" MENU_COMMAND_01="ldm" MENU_ITEM_02="Windows 10 Professional" MENU_COMMAND_02="xfreerdp" MENU_ITEM_03="macos 10.11" MENU_COMMAND_03="vncviewer" MENU_ITEM_04="android 5.5" MENU_COMMAND_04="vncviewer 192.168.56.6" MENU_ITEM_05="KVM Virtual Machine (linux,MacOS,Windows)" MENU_COMMAND_05="remote-viewer" MENU_TITLE="Please choose a desktop: " LDM_DIRECTX = True
+[default] SCREEN_07 = menu #RDP Windows Remote Desktop RDP_SERVER = "/v:192.168.56.25" RDP_OPTIONS = "/u:client /p:password /sound /microphone /multimedia /rfx /cert-ignore /drives /f" VNC_SERVER = 192.168.56.5 VNC_OPTIONS = "-fullscreen -autopass" VNC_PASSWORD = "password" SPICE_SERVER = "192.168.56.1" SPICE_OPTIONS = "--kiosk-quit=on-disconnect --kiosk" MENU_ITEM_01="Ubuntu 16.04 LTSP" MENU_COMMAND_01="ldm" MENU_ITEM_02="Windows 10 Professional" MENU_COMMAND_02="xfreerdp" MENU_ITEM_03="MacOS 10.11" MENU_COMMAND_03="vncviewer" MENU_ITEM_04="Android 5.5" MENU_COMMAND_04="vncviewer 192.168.56.6" MENU_ITEM_05="KVM Virtual Machine (Linux,MacOS,Windows)" MENU_COMMAND_05="remote-viewer" MENU_TITLE="Please choose a desktop: " LDM_DIRECTX = True

 As you can see this gives the thinclient to terminal into Linux, Windows, MacOS, or Android.
 Either shared, or personal virtual machines. o_o